F&M Stories

 2. “What are you learning from activities and are they fun?”

 Both of these things matter.
 We learn a lot from what we do.
 It may not be the tasks but rather the experience or the people.
-It may be sports, music, drama, clubs, internships or work — find out what your student is learning outside of the classroom and how they feel about it.
-This will give you a glimpse into those areas that will impact their experiences.
+It may be sports, music, drama, clubs, internships or work – find out what your student is learning outside the classroom and how they feel about it.
+This will give you a glimpse into the areas that will impact their experiences.

 3. “Who are you closest to these days?”

 The first friends are often not the last ones at college.
 Students often latch onto those they live near, or with, initially.
 As they spend more time on campus, they meet others from classes and activities.
-As they progress, they will find their people, the ones with whom they share passions, interests and values.
-You can learn a lot about how your student is socially by asking who they hang out with, what they like about them and what they do.
+As they progress, they will find their “people,” the ones with whom they share passions, interests and values.
+You can learn a lot about how your student is socially by asking who they hang out with, what they like about them, and what they do.

 With warmth and appreciation,